-The main difference here is the choice of fieldName - count instead of potential_energy.
+The main difference here is the choice of fieldName - count instead of potential\energy.
 Note that this FieldSaver will output the total number of remaining bonds.
 If you wish to know how many bonds have broken you need to subtract the total number of remaining bonds from the initial number of bonds.

-Time-series of the total strain energy and the number of broken bonds are shown in Figures 14 and 15 along with the wall force time-series (Figure 16) for comparison.
+Time-series of the total strain energy and the number of broken bonds are shown in Figures 3.10 and 3.11 along with the wall force time-series (Figure 3.12) for comparison.
 The total strain energy time-series closely resembles the stress-strain curve, suggesting that total internal strain energy is proportional to macroscopic stress.
 This is not that unexpected given that it is the energy stored in bonds that imparts a force on the piston walls.
 The time-series of broken bonds is more interesting.
-Firstly, it is apparent that a

-Figure 14: Time-series of total strain energy stored in bonds during a uniaxial compression simulation (from rot_compress.py)
+Firstly, it is apparent that a significant fraction of bonds break before the peak stress is reached.
+In other words, the sample undergoes significant irreversible internal damage prior to reaching the unconfined compressive strength.
+The second interesting observation is that the total number of broken bonds after the peak stress is reached is only approximately 30% of the initial number of bonds.
+The sample remains largely intact even post-peak.
+This is exactly what one would expect in laboratory uniaxial compression experiments as well.
+These experiments do not entirely annihilate rocks to atoms, but rather fragment the rock samples into a large number of smaller fragments.
+In a later tutorial, we will discuss how to post-process CheckPointer output files to measure, amongst other things, the sizes and number of fragments produced during our uniaxial compression simulation.

-Figure 15: Time-series of percentage of bonds broken during a uniaxial compression simulation (from rot_compress.py)
+Figure 3.11: Time-series of percentage of bonds broken during a uniaxial compression simulation (from rot\compress.py)